PennLINC/qsirecon/docs/models/dti.rst

-found no simple "last-in-first-out" pattern although late-maturing frontal tracts often showed pronounced aging changes, all regions eventually exhibited microstructural decline, indicating a widespread but heterogeneous aging effect rather than one specific sequence :cite:p:`westlye2010`.
+found no simple "last-in-first-out" pattern although late-maturing frontal tracts often showed pronounced aging changes, all regions eventually exhibited microstructural decline, indicating a widespread but heterogeneous aging effect rather than one specific sequence.

 **Regional Patterns in Aging**: Many DTI studies of aging report that anterior white matter tracts (which myelinate last) are more vulnerable to aging.
 Salat et al.